Stymphalus (Arcadia): History

 The city derived its name from Stymphalus, a son of Elatus and grandson of Arcas; but the ancient city, in which Temenus, the son of Pelasgus, dwelt, had entirely disappeared in the time of Pausanias, and all that he could learn respecting it was, that Hera was formerly worshiped there in three different sanctuaries – as virgin, wife, and widow.
 The modern city lay upon the southern edge of the lake, about a mile and a half (2.5 km) from the outlet, and upon a rocky promontory connected with the mountains behind.
-Stymphalus is mentioned by Homer in the Catalogue of Ships in the Iliad, and also by Pindar, who calls it the mother of Arcadia.
+Stymphalus is mentioned by Homer in the Catalogue of Ships in the Iliad as one of the places whose troops are led by Agapenor.
+It is also mentioned by Pindar, who calls it the mother of Arcadia.
 Its name does not often occur in the ancient historians, and it owes its chief importance to its being situated upon one of the most frequented routes leading to the westward from Argolis and Corinth.
 It was taken by Apollonides, a general of Cassander, and subsequently belonged to the Achaean League.

 In the time of Pausanias it was included in Argolis.
 The only building of the city mentioned by Pausanias, was a temple of Artemis Stymphalia, under the roof of which were figures of the Stymphalian birds; while behind the temple stood statues of white marble, representing young women with the legs and thighs of birds.
 These birds, so celebrated in mythology, the destruction of which was one of the sixth labours of Heracles, are said by Pausanias to be as large as cranes. but resembling in form the ibis, only that they have stronger beaks, and not crooked like those of the ibis.
 On some of the coins of Stymphalus, they are represented exactly in accordance with the description of Pausanias.

 Pindar mentions an Olympic victor in the mule-cart race (a man called Hagesias) in his sixth Olympian Ode, and urges the members of the choir to venerate their virginal Hera, who was apparently a survival of pre-Olympian religion.
 Pausanias mentions a statue of Dromeus, a long-distance runner from Stymphalus who won at twice at the Dolichos at the Panhellenic Games in 484 BCE and 480 BCE.
 The temple of Artemis seems still to have been in use in Roman times.
 One unusual aspect of the goddess is that her sanctuary is referred to in an inscription of the early 2nd century BCE as that of Brauronian Artemis, an Athenian cult.
 An inscription commemorating Stymphalian hospitality to the people of Elateia was to be set up in the agora of Elateia and in the sanctuary of Brauronian Artemis at Stymphalus.
 Cults of Demeter and Hermes are also epigraphically attested.